5.4 Preparing for the registration assessment

 If you do not confirm that you want to withdraw from a sitting, it will count as one of your assessment attempts.
 This is set out in section five of the registration assessment regulations.

 See the Applying for the registration assessment page on the main website to download the form.

 If you don’t feel ready to sit the assessment, you should not sit it.
 Apply for a later sitting.
 This is especially true if you have been advised against sitting by a healthcare professional.
 You can withdraw at any point before the sitting and, if you confirm to us that you have withdrawn, it will not count towards your overall number of attempts.
-If you decide to sit the assessment again, you must apply as normal and you will not need to pay another entry fee.
+We will refund uyour entry fee to the card that you used for the original payment.
+If you decide to sit the assessment again, you must apply as normal and you will need to pay another entry fee.